skyarkhangel/Hardcore-SK/README.md

 3. Open up the downloaded Hardcore SK .zip file.
 Extract everything in the `Hardcore-SK-master\Mods\` OR `Hardcore-SK-Development\Mods\` OR `Hardcore-SK-Alpha\Mods\` folder into your empty `Rimworlds\Mods\` folder.

 4. Go to the RimWorld config folder and delete all the files that exist in that folder.
 Copy "`ModsConfig.xml`", which is at the root of the archive modpack.
+And Copy all config files inside the `Config` Folder we provide into that folder too.
+Do also copy the `Character Editor` folder into the same directory the `Config` folder is in.

 For Windows users: